MIxS-MInAS/extension-ancient/README.md

 ## Repository Structure

-The repo is layed out as follows:
+The repo is laid out as follows:

 - `feedback/`
   - `<date>-<eventid>`: contains collated tables from community feedback sessions